ChurroGelato/ChurroGelato/README.md

 I've also worked as a simulation engineer at the R&D division at Prysmian, developing submarine cabling systems.

 I’m passionate about solving real-world problems through science and code.
 My interests include renewable energy, motorsports, high-performance computing, and systems modeling.
-Outside of work, I enjoy game design, volleyball, swimming, and historical studies.
+Outside of work, I enjoy game design, volleyball, swimming, and studying history.

 > Curiosity guides my work.